Diva (2007 film)

-Diva is a 2007 Malaysian film that was jointly produced by Nusantara Films, a subsidiary of Astro Shaw, and the independent film production house Tarantella Pictures.
+Diva (English: Diva) is a 2007 Malaysian Malay-language musical drama film that was jointly produced by Nusantara Films, a subsidiary of Astro Shaw, and the independent film production house Tarantella Pictures.
 It was directed by Sharad Sharan, an Indian citizen working in Indonesia, and with music composed by Mithoon Sharma, an Indian citizen.
 Diva had a cast composed of Indonesians and Malaysians.
 The film was produced at a cost of 3.5 million rupiahs.
 It had a simultaneous release scheduled for June 2007 in Brunei, India, Indonesia, Malaysia, and Singapore.
 The screening was scheduled to begin on 28 June of that year.